Check out these interesting homemade fruit ice lollies in time for the upcoming heatwave…

-The queen of ‘fussy eater’ recipes is Annabel Karmel; she has been an inspiration to my conniving fruit and veg inducing ways!
-We made her Mandarin and Peach Ice Lollies (we substituted the mandarin for apricot!) last summer and we have started to stock up on the again….not an additive in sight!
+The queen of ‘fussy eater’ recipes is Annabel Karmel.
+She has been an inspiration to my conniving fruit and veg inducing ways!
+We made her Mandarin and Peach Ice Lollies (we substituted the mandarin for apricot!) – not an additive in sight!

 If there is one fruit most kids will eat it’s strawberries…This is another easy but delicious treat.

-Let the kids loose with a masher or throw everything into a food processor and let them blend until smooth.
+Let the kids/grandkids loose with a masher or throw everything into a food processor and blend until smooth.
 Freeze for a few hours or overnight.

 For a Dairy Free alternative just use soya yogurts.
 Ice lollies like these are just so simple to make, and you can use any fruit your kids will eat, so let them get creative!
-If you are feeling adventurous you can even dip them in melted chocolate to coat them….but that becomes less healthy!
+If you are feeling adventurous you can even dip them in melted chocolate to coat them – but, of course, that becomes less healthy!

-Other treats include Fromage Frais Ice Pops, merely buy the long tubes such as Yoplait Frubes and pop in the freezer rather than the fridge….instant Ice pop.
+Other treats include Fromage Frais Ice Pops.
+Merely buy the long tubes such as Yoplait Frubes and pop in the freezer rather than the fridge for instant ice pops.
 Alternatively buy the little pots of fromage frais and freeze with a wooden ice lolly stick in the centre of each one.

 Another fun but not quite so healthy treat are Angel Delight Lollies.
 Choose which ever flavour is your favourite (or your kids’ if feeling generous!) and follow the instructions as on the packet, but rather than spoon into bowls, use to fill the lolly moulds.
 Naughty but so nice!!!

-One last tip; in this weather I ensure the boys always have their water bottles whenever we leave the house, to ensure they have gloriously cold water I do the following:
+One last tip.
+In warm summer weather I ensure the boys always have their water bottles whenever we leave the house.
+To ensure they have gloriously cold water I do the following:

-Keep enjoying the sun, long may it last!
+Keep enjoying the sunshine, long may it last!